swiftlang/swift-syntax/Documentation/README.md

     )
     ```

-Tags will be created for every nightly build in the form of `swift-DEVELOPMENT-SNAPSHOT-<DATE>`.
+Tags will be created for every nightly build in the form of `swift-DEVELOPMENT-SNAPSHOT-<DATE>-a`.
 The revision field
 should be specified with the intended tag.

 Different from building SwiftSyntax from source, declaring SwiftSyntax as a SwiftPM dependency doesn't require